-As the end of Summer holiday approaches and we prepare to start our normal behavior, we start taking a closer look at ourselves.
-Maybe we relaxed too much in our holiday and we did not go the gym as often as we planned and even indulged several late meals we our friends.
-On top of this, we are not feeling so energetic.
-Still, we want to get in shape soon so we ask ourselves what’s to be done?
-Well, let’s try and put some order into our lives.
-Starting with our eating habits.
-Even if your objective is not breaking the world record for the oldest living person on the planet, limited consumption of red meat, whole milk products and fired foods will keep you away both from hospitals and drugstores, by cutting the risk of heart disease, cancer and diabetes.
-Instead, you have green light for vitamins, minerals and fibre, that is to say that you can eat as much fruit and vegetables as you can.
-It helps lower cholesterol and may reduce the risk of colon cancer.
-Complex carbohydrates (found in whole grains, vegetables and fruit) are your best sources of energy so don’t forget to refresh such provisions.
-Eating a wide range of foods is as recommended as taking daily allowances of vitamins and minerals.
-You may also try switching to fish.
+As the end of the summer holiday draws near and you get ready to resume your regular routine, you start taking a closer look at yourself.
+Maybe you loosened up a bit too much on your holiday or did not go to the gym as often as planned, or you simply indulged yourself with some late meals with your friends.
+On top of it all, you don’t feel quite as energized as you normally should after a long break and rest.
+And yet, you would love to get in shape in no time at all, so you ask yourself what is to be done.
+The simple truth is that you can always try and put some order into your life.
+Starting with your eating habits.
+Even if you don’t aim to break the world record for the oldest living person on the planet, limited consumption of red meat, whole milk products and fried foods is known to keep you away from hospitals and drugstores by cutting the risk of heart disease, cancer and diabetes.
+On the other hand, you do have a green light for vitamins, minerals and fibre, that is to say you can safely eat as much fruit and vegetables as you can.
+This will help lower cholesterol, while reducing the risk of colon cancer.
+Complex carbohydrates (found in whole grains, vegetables and fruit) are your best sources of energy, so you should always make sure to include them in your regular diet.
+Eating a wide range of foods is as recommended as taking daily doses of vitamins and minerals.
+Or you can also try switching to fish nutrition.
 You’ll get as much protein from fish as you would from red meat – but without the saturated fats red meat contains.
-What makes wonders for girls, works for boys as well.
+Besides, what does wonders for girls is sure to work for boys, just as well.
 The 6 to 8 glasses of water a day are man-da-to-ry!
-And if you want to look at your best, don’t jump on a crash diet.
-They don’t work on long term.
-You’d better come to the gym, sweat a little bit and finish your evening with a tasty protein shake.
+And if you really want to look at your best, avoid rushing into keeping crash diets.
+They never work in the long term.
+You’d better come to the gym instead, sweat a little bit and finish your evening with a tasty protein shake.

 Treating your body’s immune system well will squelch any attempt at invasion from foreign organisms and cancerous changes.
 The immune system is made up of special cells (Including white blood cells) and proteins (called antibodies) that help fight off all kinds of invading bodies, from bacteria to certain poisons.
 The same system is also able to fight cancer, by recognizing and destroying cells that grow out control.
 What this has to do with nutrition, you may ask.
 Well, bear in mind that, what you eat is what you are!
 A good, low fat diet is one of the key ways to ensure a strong immune system.
 This means eating lots of grains, fruit and vegetables.
 You should also consider some dietary insurance in the form of supplements containing the B – complex vitamins, plus vitamins A, C, and E, and iron and zinc.
 A healthy way of life is the other factor in keeping the immune system happy.
 That includes releasing tensions by learning to relax, exercising regularly and, of course, getting all the sleep that you need.